Here we’re going to talk you through some of the key tips and tricks you need to learn to make the most of your new Huawei Mate 10/Mate 10 Pro.

 2. Customize the navigation bar

-If you’re still using the navigation bar despite having other options such navigation button and dock, you can easily personalize the positions of the navigation buttons.
+If you’re still using the navigation bar despite having the gestures navigation, you can easily personalize the positions of the navigation buttons.
 Here’s how:

 - Open the Settings app.

-- Tap Settings under Virtual navigation bar, then pick a combination that you like.
+- Tap Settings under Three-key navigation, then pick a combination that you like

-Here, you can also enable a hide button which lets you hide the navigation bar temporary while you need to have full screen.
+Here, you can also enable the Hide navigation keys option to hide the navigation bar temporary while you need to have full screen.

 3. Automate the task to fill the empty space on Home screen